Controlled Vocabulary

 •Prof. Tim Craven's (University of Western Ontario) online module to teach you the basics of constructing an information retrieval thesaurus.

-ASPP, American Society of Picture Professionals has some resources for those devising a method to file and retrieve images.
+ASPP, American Society of Picture Professionals has some resources for devising methods to file and retrieve images; as well as webinars you can view for free.

 •The CENDI presentation archive has a number of media files (Powerpoint and PDF's) regarding the use of controlled vocabularies and the internet.
-CENDI is is an interagency working group of senior Scientific and Technical Information Managers from nine U.S. Federal Agencies.
-There is also a page regarding Taxonomies, Terminologies, and controlled vocabularies including their CENDI Science Terminology Locator.
+CENDI (Commerce, Energy, NASA, Defense Information Managers Group) is an interagency group of senior Scientific and Technical Information (STI) managers from 14 United States federal agencies.
+There is also a page regarding Taxonomies, Terminologies, and controlled vocabularies including their CENDI Science Terminology Resources.

 "All About Facets and Controlled Vocabularies" is an introduction to a series of four articles by Karl Fast, Fred Leise and Mike Steckel on the Boxes and Arrows website.